-The data memory section of the programmable digital lock is shown in Figure 13.
-It contains another four switches which function identically to those shown in Figure 11, i.e., when they are open the voltage applied to the D inputs of the 74573 is a logical "1" and when they are closed the input voltage is a logical "0".
-The 74573 is a special memory made from D-type flip flops and is known as a "transparent" D-type latch.
-The actual integrated circuit you will use in the lab will be either a 74373 or a 74573 - the only difference between these chips is in how the pins are configured.
+The data memory section of the programmable digital lock is shown in Figure 15.
+It contains another four switches which function identically to those shown in Figure 13, i.e., when they are open the voltage applied to the D inputs of the 74373 is a logical "1" and when they are closed the input voltage is a logical "0".
+The 74373 is a special memory made from D-type flip flops and is known as a "transparent" D-type latch.

-This integrated circuit is complex to understand because it uses two electrical signals to control the input and output operation of the 74573.
+This integrated circuit is complex to understand because it uses two electrical signals to control the input and output operation of the 74373.

-The output of many integrated circuits including the 74573 (we will subsequently always refer to the 74573 although you may be actually using a 74373 in the lab) may be electrically switched on and off.
+The output of many integrated circuits including the 74373 may be electrically switched on and off.
 This means that the output can be either a logical "1" (5 volts), a logical "0" (0 volts), or off (electrically open).
 As a result this is often called tri-state logic and is a term you will often encounter in digital design - especially on computer buses.

-Figure 13.
+Figure 15.
 Data memory

-Figure 14.
+Figure 16.
 Combinational logic to compare two numbers.

 The easiest part of the programmable digital lock to understand is the comparator.
 Its function is to compare a four digit binary number input by the user with the four bit binary number stored in the D-latch.
-When the two numbers are identical the lock will operate - in the Electronics Workbench simulation this will operate an LED and a buzzer at the output of the combinational logic shown in Figure 14.
-The operation of the combinational logic shown in Figure 14 is actually quite simple.
+When the two numbers are identical the lock will operate - in the Electronics Workbench simulation this will operate an LED and a buzzer at the output of the combinational logic shown in Figure 16.
+The operation of the combinational logic shown in Figure 16 is actually quite simple.
 The four XOR gates perform the actual comparison; they output a logical zero when then two input numbers are identical.
 The 7402's and 7400-a function as a AND gate.
 When the outputs of all XOR gates are zero indicating that the input numbers are identical, the 7402's and the 7400 will produce a high output which can be used to operate an indicator or other electrical device.